dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 ### Running tests locally

-The commands are run from the repository's root folder.
+Run the commands from the repository's root folder.
 Replace `breadcrumb` with your component's name in the commands.

 1. Run the integration tests: